 Mycologists have found and named one hundred thousand species of fungi and reckon there are as many still waiting discovery.
 At one thousand new species formally described in journals of taxonomy each year, and the undiscovered ones being more cryptic, that could take a while.
-Fungi are a predominant life form because their basic method of obtaining food is to rot down dead organic material.
-There is much of this stuff: leaves, roots, stems, corpses of animals from earthworms to deer.
-This rotting by fungi, this saprotrophy, must have been earliest method of feeding to evolve in fungi based on the concept that to become a symbiotic fungus it is necessary to start as a fully independent organism of a particular species.
-Then a partnership with some other organism may evolve, such as fungi living together with algae as the symbiotic life-form called lichen.
-Both partner species must change greatly.
-The mycorrhizal fungi of both arbuscular and ectomycorrhizal types have been coevolving with their tree partners for sufficient millions of years to have lost some of their ability to feed as saprotrophs.
-If they have lost most saprotrophic ability they need a plant as a symbiotic partner, thus they are in obligatory (or obligate) symbiosis.
-If they can also feed as saprotrophs they are in optional symbiosis, technically known as the facultative type, and can manage without a plant partner if necessary.
+Fungi are a profuse, abundant, life form because their basic method of obtaining food is to rot down dead organic material.
+This rotting by fungi, this saprotrophy, must have been earliest method of feeding to evolve in fungi based on the concept that to become a fungus partnered with a plant it is necessary to start as a fully independent organism of a particular species.
+Then a partnership, a symbiosis, with some other organism may evolve, such as fungi living together with algae as the lifeform called lichen.
+Both partner species must change.
+The mycorrhizal fungi of both arbuscular and ectomycorrhizal types have been coevolving with their plant partners for sufficient millions of years to have lost some of their ability to feed as saprotrophs.

-This becomes more complicated but more interesting.
-A symbiosis is between separate species reproducing independently whilst living close together in some functional relationship.
+A symbiosis is between separate species reproducing independently whilst living close together in some distinct relationship.
 Symbiosis refers to the physical location of the species, without implying gain or loss.
-With the type of mycorrhizal fungi and trees that are the focus of this chapter, their relationship with each other is fairly specific: one species of fungus may partner up with several species of tree, similarly for one species of tree and other species of fungal partners.
-But always both partners have evolved modifications of form and physiology that enable their symbiosis to work.
-These paired sets of genetically determined modifications vary along a spectrum of benefit to one partner relative to benefit to the other partner.
-If all the benefit goes to one partner then that partner is a parasite and the other partner in this symbiosis is its host.
+The type of mycorrhizal fungi and trees of this chapter have a relationship that is fairly specific: one species of fungus may partner up with several species of tree, similarly for one species of tree and other species of fungal partners.
+Always both partners have evolved modifications of form and physiology that enable their symbiosis to work.